RimSort/RimSort/docs/wiki/User Guide.md

         * Dependency metadata that is available on Steam - mod developers list DLC dependencies as well as additional mod dependencies on Steam.
             * In an ideal world, this can be taken care of completely by proper About.xml creation.
 However, SteamDB can supplement the available data if this is not done.
         * Some local metadata is included from mods' About.xml.
 This includes PackageId and gameVersions.
-            * Providing a complete database, this allows the user to be able to sometimes find mod dependencies even without having the mods already downloaded downloaded.
+            * Providing a complete database, this allows the user to be able to sometimes find mod dependencies even without having the mods already downloaded.
                 * When trying to import a mod list that contains mods that are not already available locally, in order to try to lookup PackageId -> PublishedFileId, SteamDB is necessary.
 * Community Rules Database (Paladin's/RimSort's `communityRules.json`)
     * Contains a database of custom sorting rules compiled by a community, utilizing the schema defined by Paladin's RimPy Mod Manager Database communityRules.json